MadBomber/smart_message/README.md

 - **Built-in Statistics**: Message processing metrics and monitoring
 - **Development Tools**: STDOUT and in-memory transports for testing
 - **Production Ready**: Redis transport with automatic reconnection and error handling
+- **Dead Letter Queue**: File-based DLQ with JSON Lines format for failed message capture and replay
+- **Circuit Breaker Integration**: Production-grade reliability with BreakerMachines for automatic fallback and recovery

 ## Installation